Kabul: 20th century

 Foreigners flocked to Kabul as the nation's tourism industry expanded.
-To accompany the city's new-found tourism, western-style accommodations were opened in the 1960s, notably the Spinzar Hotel.
-Western, American and Japanese tourists visited the city's attractions including Chicken Street and the National Museum that contained some of Asia's finest cultural artifacts.
+To accompany the city's newfound tourism, western-style accommodations were opened in the 1960s, notably the Spinzar Hotel.
+Western, American and Japanese tourists visited the city's attractions including Chicken Street and the National Museum that contained some of Asia's finest cultural artefacts.
 Lonely Planet called it an upcoming "tourist trap" in 1973.
-Pakistanis visited to watch Indian movies that were banned in their own country.
+Pakistanis visited to watch Indian films that were banned in their own country.
 Kabul was nicknamed the Paris of Central Asia.
 According to J. Bruce Amstutz, an American diplomat in Kabul:

 [Before the 1978 Marxist coup d'etat] Kabul was a pleasant city [..]
 Though poor economically, it was spared the eyesore slums so visible in other Asian cities.
-The Afghans themselves were an imposing people, the men tall and self-assured and the women attractive.
+The Afghans themselves were an imposing people, the men tall and self-assured, and the women attractive.

-Until the late 1970s, Kabul was a stop on the Hippie trail from Bamyan to the west towards Peshawar.
+Until the late 1970s, Kabul was a stop on the Hippie trail from Kandahar to the southwest towards Peshawar.
 The city was known for its street sales of hashish and became a major attraction for western hippies.